Booligoosh/codetheweb.blog/_posts/2018-02-12-hello-javascript.md

 ## Conclusion
 Well done, you made it!
 You now know how to write some JavaScript, link it to our HTML and call a basic function!

 It is really awesome to have been able to help you write your first line of JavaScript, who knows where you'll be in a few years' time!
-If you liked this article and want to continue learning JavaScript, I will be releasing one JavaScript tutorial each week, which you can find [here][js].
+If you liked this article and want to continue learning JavaScript, I will be releasing one JavaScript tutorial each week, which you can find on the [learn JavaScript page][js].

 Also, these articles take time and effort, so I'd really appreciate it if you [shared it][share] :)